-It seems like there’s always a new study or article out on the health benefits of tea or coffee, but rarely are these two favored drinks put head-to-head in a direct comparison.
+It seems like there’s always a new study or article out on the health benefits of coffee or tea, but rarely are these two favored drinks put head-to-head in a direct comparison.
 Which one is healthier?
 Which has the most concerning drawbacks?
 Which should we choose for our morning cup or afternoon pick-me-up?
-Let’s examine and compare the health benefits and drawbacks of tea and coffee so you can finally put the debate to rest.
+Let’s examine and compare the health benefits and drawbacks of tea vs coffee so you can finally put the debate to rest.

 History of Tea and Coffee

 Both coffee and tea have rich backgrounds and ancient history.
 We’ll explore a brief history of both, explaining different types, origins, and the growth in popularity across the world.